 Instructions

-2. If you’d like to add crispy tofu, pan-seared chicken or shrimp, pan-sear first in the wok, with salt and pepper- set aside.
+2. Cook the protein.
+If you’d like to add crispy tofu, pan-seared chicken or shrimp, pan-sear first in the wok, with salt and pepper- and set these aside.

-3. Heat oil over medium-low heat in a wok or skillet.
-Add shallots, garlic, and ginger and saute 1-2 minutes.
-Add veggies (adding longer cooking ones first) and salt and pepper and stir fry until just tender, yet still vibrant and crisp.
+3. Stir-fry.
+Heat oil over medium-low heat in a large wok or skillet.
+Add shallots, garlic, and ginger, and saute 1-2 minutes.
+Add the veggies (adding longer cooking ones first) stir fry until tender-crisp.

-4. Make a well in the center and fry the noodles for 1 minute.
-Add the Sauce and chopped kimchi, tossing everything together.
-Taste.
-Adjust heat adding more chili paste if you like as well as fish sauce or soy sauce.
+5. Taste.
+Adjust the heat by adding more chili paste if you like, and add fish sauce or soy sauce.
 (I usually add 1 more tablespoon of Chili paste and a dash of fish sauce.)
-Lastly, add in any protein you’ve prepped at the very end, tossing to combine.

-5. Serve immediately, dividing the amount 2-3 bowls, sprinkling with scallions and sesame seeds.
+6. Serve immediately, dividing among 2-3 bowls, sprinkling with scallions and sesame seeds.
 Feel free to top with any additional toppings.

 Notes